Crawford County Clerk

 marriage as long as her/she is believed to be legally able to perform

 the ceremony.
-The two parties may marry themselves if it is according to
+The two parties may marry themselves only if it is according to

 the rules and regulations of any religious society, denomination or sect